ankaAR/bestiario5e/_creatures/spirit-naga.md

 * 5th level (2 slots): dominate person

-### Actions
+### Acciones

-***Bite.*** Melee Weapon Attack: +7 to hit, reach 10 ft., one creature.
+***Bite.*** Melee Weapon Attack: +7 al ataque, alcance 10 ft., one creature.
 Hit: 7 (1d6 + 4) piercing damage, and the target must make a DC 13 Constitution saving throw, taking 31 (7d8) poison damage on a failed save, or half as much damage on a successful one.